amarkets Review: Pros, Cons, And How It Stacks Up | 2026 Update

 Yes, amarkets accepts Skrill for depositing money.

-Skrill (formerly Moneybookers) is a digital wallet provider established in 2001 which offers a range of online payment and money transfer services.
+Skrill (formerly Moneybookers) is a digital wallet company that was founded in 2001.
+It offers a variety of online payment and transfer services.

-Since its inception, Skrill has expanded to operate in over 120 countries, with its digital wallet offered in 40 different currencies.
-Customers can transfer funds to their Skrill wallet using various payment options including by cards, bank transfers, and several alternative payment options.
-The funds can then be used to make payments to merchants, others Skrill users, or transferred into crypto.
+Since its inception, Skrill has expanded to be available in more than 120 countries, with its digital wallet offered in 40 different currencies.
+Customers can transfer funds to their Skrill wallet using various payment options including by cards, bank transfers and a variety of other payment options.
+The money can be used to make payments to merchants, others Skrill users, or transferred into crypto.

-Skrill also offers cross-border payments through its remittance services Skrill Money Transfer.
-The service enables customers to transfer money to a bank account in another country using their bank card.
-It was in the year 2015 that Skrill was acquired by the Paysafe Group along with former competitors Neteller and prepaid payment provider paysafecard.
+Skrill also provides cross-border payment through its remittance services Skrill Money Transfer.
+The service enables customers to send money to a bank account in another country with their bank card.
+In 2015, Skrill became part of the Paysafe Group along with former competitor Neteller and prepaid payment provider paysafecard.

-Skrill holds a number of licences that permit it to provide its services throughout Europe as well as globally.
-Skrill is managed via Paysafe Payment Solutions Limited, an entity that is incorporated in Ireland and regulated by the Central Bank of Ireland, for its European controlled activities.
-Skrill's activities outside of the European Economic Area are operated by Skrill Limited - a company incorporated inside the United Kingdom and regulated by the Financial Conduct Authority.
+Skrill has several licenses enabling it to offer its services across Europe as well as globally.
+Skrill is managed through Paysafe Payment Solutions Limited, an entity that is incorporated in Ireland and regulated by Central Bank of Ireland, for its European regulated activities.
+Skrill's operations outside of the European Economic Area are operated by Skrill Limited - a company which is incorporated inside the United Kingdom and regulated by the Financial Conduct Authority.

 Does amarkets accept Payoneer?